tasmiarahmantanjin/docker-1/README.md

 ## ***Project description***

 [42 Project] - Last project of the 42 school's DevOps branch.
 The aim of the Docker-1 project is to make you handle docker and docker-machine and dockerfile, the bases to understand the idea of containerization of services.
 This project will allow you to deploy different apps, server & websites with dockerfile.
-You can get the subject in the root folder.
-Inside of the directory you can find the answers and expalnation about every exercise.

 Docker-1 project mainly consists of 3 different parts:
 1. 00_how_to_docker
 2. 01_dockerfile
 3. 02_bonus

 ### ***How to install docker in school MAC***